hesham92/NewsAppMVP/README.md

 ### Overview:

-this sample app to apply MVP architecture + Software principals, i tried to keep it simple without breaking the software principals.
+this sample app to apply MVP architecture + Software principles, i tried to keep it simple without breaking the software principles.

 ### Requirements